 When using the 'static' method like in the example, the options ipaddr and netmask are mandatory, while gateway and dns are optional.
+You can specify more than one DNS server, separated with spaces.

 DHCP currently only accepts ipaddr (IP address to request from the server) and hostname (client hostname identify as) - both are optional.